JeroenvdBurg/azure-pipeline-github-tasks/README.md

 Tasks to manage labels in a GitHub pull request from Azure DevOps Pipeline.

+this extension is based on https://github.com/fbeltrao/prvalidationci

 ## Usage

 - Add a label to indicate whether or not a CI build succeeded
 - Add a label to indicate that a build is being processed
+- read labels from a PR

 ## Requirements